What is extensive reading? How can it help me?

 Have you ever heard of extensive reading?
 It’s a great way to study a language alone.
 Not only can you improve your reading speed, but you can also build your vocabulary and even grammar.

 So what is extensive reading?
-Extensive reading (ER) is a kind of reading where you do a lot of reading at a lower language level.
-It is the level where you understand almost all of the reading (about 97%).
-In other words, if you read one hundred words, there should be about three new words for you.
-This is the level you should be able to read without stopping to check a dictionary.
-By reading a lot at this level, you naturally learn new language from its context (the language around it).
+Extensive reading (ER) is a kind of reading where you do a lot of reading at a lower language level (than other kinds of reading eg. intensive reading).
+In other words, the reading uses easier grammar, sentence structure, and vocabulary.
+It is the level where you understand almost all of the content (about 97%).
+So, for vocabulary, that’s about 3 new words for every 100 words.
+At this level you should be able to read without stopping to check a dictionary.
+You naturally learn any new language from its context (the language around it).
+But the key is to read a lot at this level.

 To do a lot of extensive reading, you also need to read things you enjoy.
 But it can be difficult to find reading that matches both your level and interests.
 Most reading you find in books or online may be too difficult for language learners.
 One way to find the right kind of extensive reading is to use graded readers.
 These are special books made for language learners.